 Seniors United Network – NB

-The Seniors United Network – New Brunswick (SUN-NB) is a group of senior parents with adult sons and daughters with disabilities who meet monthly in the Fredericton area.
+The Seniors United Network – New Brunswick (SUN-NB) is a group of senior parents with adult sons and daughters with disabilities who meet in the Fredericton area.
 SUN-Fredericton members discuss and advocate for issues specific to senior parents of adult children with disabilities, often tackling the tough question of what will happen to my son or daughter when I am no longer here to care for them?

 Family Leadership and Volunteer Engagement Advisory Committee